sobudotnet/EZ-Discord-Webhook-GUI/README.md

+## You can download the exe or build it yourself! its really simple.

 ## Key features
 - Send plain-text messages to a Discord webhook (HTTP/HTTPS).
 - Header customization: edit the title text and pick a color.